 4. Add a Fresh Coat of Paint

 A fresh coat of paint is where you build significant sweat equity – both inside and out.
 Plus, it’s super cost effective.
 A typical gallon of interior paint costs around $30 (and goes further than you think!).
 You’ll want to carefully plan out your color scheme before you start slapping paint on the walls.
 This will help you give your house a coordinated look.
 Some paint brands will come with complementary colors on their swatches to help make this process easier.
 If you plan on selling any time soon, opt for neutral colors (such as grays and tans) so as to appeal to the widest audiences of prospective buyers.
-You will also want to check out these 5 painting tips learned from a real-life homeowner (don’t make the same mistakes they did!).

 5. Refinish Your Bath Tub